maggie-lee/federal-register-query/README.md

 # federal-register-query
-How to query the federal register API with Python
+An example of how to query the federal register API with Python